The Beckhoff MX-System: New construction kit for automation replaces the control cabinet!

 To what extent do end users benefit from the MX-System?

 Daniel Siegenbrink: In many companies, there is often a lack of suitable maintenance personnel who can carry out service or repairs for the increasingly complex control technology.
 From this point of view, too, the easy interchangeability of the modules and the comprehensive diagnostic concept are of immense importance for the end user.
 Especially since, unlike in the classic control cabinet, the MX-System only uses networked components.
-With the help of the Beckhoff Device Diagnostic System, which is something else we have recently introduced, this means that the status of each individual fuse, power supply, or main switch module can be queried at any time – simply as a device in the EtherCAT network.
+Thus, the MX system is a complete “IoT control cabinet" that enables our customers to also integrate previously passive control cabinet components, such as a contactor or fuse, into predictive maintenance concepts.
+At the same time, Beckhoff Device Diagnostics is also based on the fact that each MX system module and also the baseplate is an EtherCAT device.

 Could you go into a little more detail about this diagnostic concept you mention?

-Hans Beckhoff: With this concept, we are introducing Beckhoff Device Diagnostics in general, in that every intelligent Beckhoff product is issued with a unique serial number like this, which can be read in externally via the DataMatrix code or internally via EtherCAT communication.
+Hans Beckhoff: With this concept, we are introducing Beckhoff Device Diagnostics in general, in that every intelligent Beckhoff product is issued with a corresponding unique serial number, which can be read in externally via the DataMatrix code or internally via EtherCAT communication.

 Which customers does Beckhoff want to appeal to with the new MX-System?